That Devil Quemado

 That Devil Quemado is a 1925 American silent Western film directed by Del Andrews and starring Fred Thomson, Albert Prisco, and Nola Luxford.

 Plot

 As described in a film magazine review, Quemado is a daring, mysterious character who kidnaps any woman he wants in the little border town of Sonora.
 He meets Joanna Thatcher, daughter of a wealthy Easterner, and kidnaps her, too.
 She falls madly in love with him and, after he cleverly saves one of his henchmen from death, discovers that Quemado is a former classmate of one of her brothers.

 Cast

+Preservation

+An incomplete copy of the film survives in the hands of a private collector.